jasperroebroek/pyspatialstats/README.md

 The package implements three different categories of spatial statistics:
 - focal statistics, which are calculated as a moving window over input rasters (2D)
-- grouped statistics, which calculates the statistics based on strata (xD)
+- grouped statistics, which calculates the statistics based on zonal (xD)
-- strata statistics, which calculates the statistics for each stratum and reapplies it to the input raster (2D).
-This depends on the grouped statistics module.
+- zonal statistics, which calculates the statistics for each stratum and reapplies it to the index data (xD).

 Furthermore, this package provides functionality to implement your own focal statistics functions, based on the mechanisms of a rolling window (xD).